George B. Leonard

 George B. Leonard (1872–1956) was an early 20th Century American lawyer at the firm of Leonard, Street & Deinard and a civil rights activist based in Minneapolis, Minnesota, best known for his service on the Board of Regents for his alma mater, the University of Minnesota.

 Background

 George B. Leonard was born on February 9, 1872, in Shavli (now Šiauliai), Kovno Governorate, present-day Lithuania, to Jewish parents Victor Abramson and Taube Melnick.
 He studied at gymnasium before the family.
 Barred from the University of Kazan and coming under police surveillance, he moved to Paris, where he studied at the Sorbonne and other schools.
 Already socialistic, he joined left-wing movements and met Keir Hardie, a Scottish miner and first Labour MP.
-In 1892, he immigrated to the United States, worked briefly in Manhattan and Philadelphia, and then moved to Minneapolis in 1894.
+In 1892, he migrated to the United States, worked briefly in Manhattan and Philadelphia, and then moved to Minneapolis in 1894.
 In 1896, he graduated from the University of Minnesota Law School.

 Career

-Leonard practice law from the late 1890s until the 1950s and was a partner in Leonard, Street and Deinard.
+Leonard practiced law from the late 1890s until the 1950s and was a partner in Leonard, Street and Deinard.
 The firm was the first in the state to accept Jews and women as partners.